 If you have difficulty holding onto trades for the entire duration of the primary trend and prefer to bank smaller profits regularly you can see how trading this type of move may appeal.

 Can A Swing Trading Strategy Fit In With A Day Job?

 YES!
 This is a form of trading that can be learned and can fit in easily with whatever else you have in your life at the moment provided you select your trading timeframe to allow this.
 Trading off daily price bars will work with a day job, but using hourly or 4 hourly price bars for your swing trading system will make trading with a day job difficult.

 Swing systems require very little time each day (or week) to execute and can be run while you still have a full time job.

 Once you understand the concepts and codify them into a mechanical trading system it becomes a matter of simply running your system scans each day and executing to the rules.
 Your trading strategy can be designed to eliminate any form of judgment, so assuming everything is documented properly in your trading plan the decisions are very quick to make on a day to day basis.

-- Metastock to display your charts and think through your trading strategy visually
+- Amibroker to display your charts and backtest your trading strategy